ona-li-toki-e-jan-Epiphany-tawa-mi/COBOL-DVD-Thingy/README.md

 ## How to build

-You will need the GnuCOBOL compiler and make.
-There is a `flake.nix` you can use with `nix develop` to get them.
+You will need the GnuCOBOL (https://gnucobol.sourceforge.io) compiler and make.
+There is a `flake.nix` you can use with `nix develop path:.` to get them.

 Then, run the following command in the project directory: